All details subject to change.

 - 5-8pm: Annual Dinner (Fogarty Winery)

-- Note: Uber, Lyft, and public transportation will NOT take you to or pick you up from the winery.
-You MUST take IALL-arranged transportation (or a personal vehicle) there and back.
+- Note: Uber, Lyft, cabs, and public transportation will NOT take you to or pick you up from the winery.
+You MUST take IALL-arranged transportation there and back.

 All times are local time (Pacific Standard Time).
 All course programming on Monday, Tuesday, and Wednesday will be held in Paul Brest Hall.